London Contemporary Orchestra: Collaborations

 The LCO performed with headliners Belle & Sebastian at Latitude Festival in July 2010 and rejoined the band for their UK tour in December 2010.
 The concerts reprised many of the arrangements first performed by Belle & Sebastian and the Los Angeles Philharmonic at the Hollywood Bowl in 2006.
-In June 2010 members from the LCO joined Mercury Prize-nominated band Foals at Glastonbury Festival for a BBC 6 Music live session.
-The LCO appear on the band's single "Spanish Sahara" (radio edit).
-LCO has worked with artists, composers and brands including Secret Cinema, Actress, Vivienne Westwood, Arcade Fire, Goldfrapp, Nike, William Basinski, Biosphere, Mira Calix, Mara Carlyle, Mike Figgis, Simon Fisher Turner, Foals, Jonny Greenwood, Matmos, Jimmy Page, Jed Kurzel, Frank Ocean, Taylor Swift and United Visual Artists.
+In June 2010, members from the LCO joined Mercury Prize-nominated band Foals at Glastonbury Festival for a BBC Radio 6 Music live session.
+LCO appear on the band's single "Spanish Sahara" (radio edit).

+LCO has worked with artists, composers and brands including Secret Cinema, Actress, Vivienne Westwood, Arcade Fire, Goldfrapp, Nike, William Basinski, Biosphere, Mira Calix, Mara Carlyle, Mike Figgis, Simon Fisher Turner, Foals, Jonny Greenwood, Laurel Halo, Loraine James, Matmos, Jimmy Page, Jed Kurzel, Frank Ocean, Coby Sey, Taylor Swift and United Visual Artists.

 LCO strings and choir feature prominently on Radiohead's 2016 Mercury-nominated album A Moon Shaped Pool.
-In collaboration with Spitfire Audio, LCO developed a sample library of strings in 2017 and in 2019 they released a second collaboration sample, this time of textures.
 On November 19, 2019, LCO's collaboration with Bastille for the 2019 John Lewis Christmas advert was released.

 LCO X Spitfire Audio

 In 2017 LCO collaborated with Spitfire Audio to create London Contemporary Orchestra Strings, a string sample library made up of 42,094 samples.
-The sample set was recorded in a tight room with sections of six violins, four violas, three cellos and two basses.

-In 2019 for a second time the LCO collaborated with Spitfire Audio to create London Contemporary Orchestra Textures.
+The sample set was recorded in a tight room with sections of six violins, four violas, three cellos and two double basses.
+In 2019 for a second time LCO collaborated with Spitfire Audio to create London Contemporary Orchestra Textures.
 The sample library recorded in an aircraft hangar features four grouped instrument ensembles, each comprising 12 individual textures.